 - Commitment to service

-- Aspiration to succeed, and to lead others to success
+- An aspiration to succeed, and to lead others to success

 - Willingness to work independently